Skip to main content

 QExit the configuration interface

-YWhen exiting, press Y to save configuration if prompted
+YWhen exiting, press Y if prompted to save the configuration

 Start Firmware Compilation